 Do you ever wonder the part of the foot used most in soccer?
 As a young adolescent growing up, I remember wondering what exact part of the foot used most.
 I wanted to know what part of the feet the pros used, and I wanted to know how the angle of their foot was when touching the ball.
-Note: This post contains some affiliate links for your convenience.
-Click here to read my full disclosure policy.

 Inside foot control